slalithprasad/ConsoleRSSReader/README.md

 Enter the number of feeds that you want to read: 10

-Fetching news from: Cricket Live Scores...
+Fetching RSS feed from:: Cricket Live Scores...

 📰 Vidarbha 375/9 &  379/10 * v Kerala 342/10
 🔗 http://www.cricinfo.com/ci/engine/match/1445956.html?CMP=OTC-RSS